Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

     :width: 600
 ```

-The disturbance suppression results demonstrate that both the clamping and the back-tracking methods improved the performance.
-Interestingly, the clamping methods is better to suppress disturbance than the back-tracking in this example.
-It should be noted that these results were achieved using the back-tracking gain of $K_\text{b} = K_\text{i}/K_\text{p}$, which might be required to adjust based on the specific condition and simulation outcomes.
+The disturbance suppression results demonstrate that both the clamping and the back-tracking methods improved performance over having no anti-windup.
+Interestingly, for this example, the clamping methods yield better performance.
+However, this is not a general result and careful tuning of $K_\text{b}$ can likely offer enhanced back-tracking performance.

+## References

+(aw-ref-1)=
+1. R. Hanus, M. Kinnaert, and J-L. Henrotte, "Conditioning technique, a general anti-windup and bumpless transfer method," in Automatica 23, no. 6, pp. 729-739, 1987, doi: [10.1016/0005-1098(87)90029-X](https://doi.org/10.1016/0005-1098(87)90029-X).